wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 > * <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=75" target="_blank">Contact Center Overview - Historical Dashboard </a>
 > * <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=85" target="_blank">Agent State Data - Realtime Dashboard </a>

-5. Navigate back to the Entry Point Site Level Dashboard and complete some navigation exercises shown in the video
+5. `Navigate back to the Entry Point Site Level Dashboard` and complete some navigation exercises shown in the video
-6. Cross-Launch from dashboard to a specific dashboard **Entry Point Historical Dashboard**
+6. `Cross-Launch` from dashboard to a specific dashboard **Entry Point Historical Dashboard**
-7. From the Cross-Launched dashboard - Cross-Launch into Analyzer to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
+7. From the Cross-Launched dashboard - C`ross-Launch into Analyzer` to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
 > * <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=3:12" target="_blank">Analyzer Incomming, Short Contacts Entry Point </a>
 8. End of Exercise 1.1